 - Student Advisory Board

 - Society of Future Radiologic Technologists

 - Associate Degree Nursing Student Nursing Association

 - Phi Theta Kappa

 - Future Practical Nursing Club

-- Educator Rising

 - Gaming Club

-- Student Chapter of Association of Computing Machinery Chapter

 - Student Veteran's Association

-- Entrepreneurship Club
+- Craft Club

 Campus Visits

 Visitors are always welcome at OCtech.
 The College encourages each student to invite relatives and friends to visit the campus.
 From time to time, important visitors are accompanied through the College by College officials.
 These guests often include friends of the College, prospective employers of students, governmental figures or industrial prospects.
 Instructors and students should continue their work without obvious concern when these guests visit classes.